 The Magic of Mayors

 A review of Benjamin Barber's If Mayors Ruled the World for Comment magazine.
-Not yet available online.
+Reprinted at Common Place.

 Where the Culture War's Fault Lines Really Lie